 How Much Does Youth Hockey Cost in Oregon?

-Oregon's hockey community is passionate but constrained by a limited number of rinks, mostly concentrated in the Portland metro area.
-The Winterhawks have kept hockey culture alive for decades, but families pay West Coast ice premiums and often travel to Seattle or California for competitive tournaments.
+Oregon's hockey community is concentrated in the Portland metro area, where a limited number of rinks supports the state's youth hockey programs.
+The Winterhawks have anchored hockey culture for decades, but families pay West Coast ice premiums and often travel to Seattle or California for competitive tournaments.

 Season Cost by Level